mhc-metrics-lab/mhc-metrics-lab.github.io/content/authors/Thornquest/_index.md

 # Username (this should match the folder name)
 authors:
-  - JiaThornquestng
+  - Thornquest

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Sociology Team Member '04
+role: Sociology Team Member '24

 # Organizations/Affiliations
 organizations: